detheavn/game-boy-ultra/GBU_SPEC.md

 ## 3. Display

 **Resolution: 240×160 pixels**
-**Refresh rate: 59.7 fps** (same as DMG/GBC) **Scanlines: 0–159 visible, 160–176 V-Blank** (adjusted for taller pixel count)
+**Refresh rate: 59.7 fps** (same as DMG/GBC/GBA) **Scanlines: 0–159 visible, 160–169 V-Blank** (10 V-Blank scanlines, same count as GBC)

-The GBU display is the same physical size category as the GBC but wider, matching the Game Boy Advance screen dimensions.
+The GBU display matches the Game Boy Advance screen dimensions.
 This is intentional — it creates a natural horizontal expansion of the playing field without requiring developers to rethink vertical game design.

 **STAT interrupt timing (stable, exploitable):**
 The GBU STAT interrupt fires at a guaranteed cycle offset within each scanline,